How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Prepare for last-minute negotiations since they might pop up if the listing inspection shows issues you missed.

-Buyers sometimes need extra time for financing or contractor estimates, which is totally normal for houses with repair needs.
+Buyers sometimes need extra time for financing or contractor estimates, which is normal for houses that need repairs.Â

 Once you sign those papers, the water damage becomes someone else’s problem, and you can move on with your life.